 While that realization stayed with him, it wasn’t until he attended the Juice Conference in Camden in November 2009 that the idea really began to form.
 “The conference was about being creative and innovative, so I asked myself what I could do differently.
 We already offer every type of roofing.
 We are already different enough in our professionalism, so I thought I could do something else with our debris,” explains Horch.

-Recycling is now part of the culture at Horch Roofing, and it extends to small things in the shop such as water bottles and soda cans.
-At their location in Warren, a holding pit temporarily houses the re-roofing debris until it can be transported by Doug Fales Selective Cutting, another local contractor, to CPRC Group, a company in Scarborough that converts waste into recycled products.
+Recycling is now part of the culture at Horch Roofing.
+We partner with Pine State waste to recycle cardboard, paper, glass aluminum and steel.
+At one of our locations in Warren, a holding pit temporarily houses the re-roofing debris until it can be transported by Doug Fales, another local contractor, to CPRC Group, a company in Scarborough that converts waste into recycled products.

 John Adelman, CEO of CPRC Group, explains that the roofing debris is first “source separated.”
 During this process, a large magnet is used to separate the metal nails from the asphalt shingles.
 The nails are then cleaned and sent to the metal market.
 The shingles are ground up and combined with other recycled products to become a recycled aggregate is used on roads, parking lots, and other locations in a way similar to crushed gravel.